GaijinEntertainment/daScript/doc/source/reference/language/lexical_structure.rst

 That means, that logical blocks are arranged with a same indenting, and if control statement requires nesting of block (such as body of function, block, if, for, etc.) it have to be indented one step more.
 Indenting step is part of options of program, so it is either 2, 4 or 8, but always the same for whole file.
-Default indenting is 4, and can be globally overriden per project.
+Default indenting is 4, and can be globally overridden per project.